nuwcru/krmp_varSens/README.md

 ```

 For the sake of brevity, I won't show diagnostic plots, but mixing went relatively well.
 Random intercepts struggled a little, so I'll have to look at that, and the intercept wasn't great.
 Everything else was good though.
-You'll see in the simulation section below, I'm using a very similar model structure and it estimated my simulated parameters accurately.
+I'm using a very similar model structure to the one posted in the simulation section at the bottom of this page.
+That model estimated my simulated parameters values accurately.

 ## Betas